neoforged/.github/primers/26.2/index.md

     - `ManagementServer#scheduleHeartbeat` - Sets the number of seconds between each heartbeat check.
 - `net.minecraft.server.level.WorldGenRegion#isWithinWriteZone` - If the given position is within the write radius of the region.
 - `net.minecraft.server.notifications.NotificationManager#setServer`, `server` - Handles the `DedicatedServer` consuming the `NotificationManager`
+- `net.minecraft.server.players.PlayerList#getPlayersByUUID` - Gets a map of UUID to their players.
 - `net.minecraft.util`
     - `ARGB#setVector4fFromARGB32` - Directly sets the vector data with the color.
     - `CubicSpline`